 July 17 1970, New York.

-The Jeffrey estate really are throwing everything they can get their hands on at the Japanese public.
+The Jeffery estate really are throwing everything they can get their hands on at the Japanese public.
 This is again simply a bunch of bootlegs that they have downloaded and dressed up for release.
 Ridiculous.
 Sound quality varies from poor audience to excellent soundboard.
 They have even copied a couple of Dagger releases (Clark University, Oakland and Fillmore West-4 Feb.).
 Nobody should buy this stuff.

 I can't be bothered to detail all these concerts, check the sites "Plug You Ears" and "Just Ask The Axis" for set lists (see my links page).